-- Measles (two doses of live measles vaccine given 1968 or after [the first dose must have been given on or after 12 months of age.
-The second dose must have been given on or after 15 months of age], or physician-documented history of disease, or serologic evidence of immunity). - Rubella (one dose of live rubella vaccine received on or after the first birthday, or serologic evidence of immunity). - Mumps (one dose of live mumps vaccine on or after the first birthday, or a physician- documented history of the disease, or serologic evidence of immunity). - \ COVID-19 (one dose Johnson & Johnson, or two doses of Moderna or Pfizer/BioNTech).
+- MEASLES: Two doses of live measles vaccine (given 1968 or after).
+The first dose must have been given on or after 12 months of age.
+The second dose must have been given on or after 15 months of age. - MUMPS: One dose of live mumps vaccine received on or after the first birthday. - RUBELLA: One dose of live rubella vaccine received on or after the first birthday. - COVID-19: Using the CDC and SUNY Guidance for "Up to Date" (www.cdc.gov/covid)